Skip to Main Content

 While checking your tires should be a part of your regular vehicle maintenance, checking them before colder weather is critical.
 When inspecting your tires, check your pressure and the tread’s wear.

-To check the tread, you can insert a penny into the grooves between your tire treads with Lincoln’s head facing you.
+When inspecting your tires, check your pressure to ensure they are properly inflated.
+To check the tread’s wear, you can insert a penny into the grooves between your tire treads with Lincoln’s head facing you.
 If you can see Lincoln’s whole head, your tires should be replaced.
-If a portion of the former president’s head is hidden, you are good to go.
+If a portion of the late president’s head is hidden, you are good to go.

 Car Guide Icon